HomeHealth articlesear blockageHow to Prevent and Treat Swimmers Ear?

 Introduction:

 Swimming, sea diving, and various aqua-marine activities are liked by many people, mostly in the summer seasons.
-People participating actively in these water activities sometimes tend to spend longer time underwater due to which water enters the outer ear canal, further passing to the eardrum.
+People participating actively in these water activities sometimes tend to spend longer time underwater, which is why water enters the outer ear canal, further passing to the eardrum.
 This long-standing water in the outer ear canal creates a moist habitat for the bacteria to grow, resulting in acute diffuse otitis externa or swimmer’s ear.

-The swimmer’s ear is seen in both adults as well as children.
+The swimmer’s ear is seen in both adults and children.
 It is frequently seen in people indulging in aqua activities for a longer duration.
+Swimmer’s Ear is non-contagious.
+Therefore, it does not spread from one person to another.

 What Type of Infection Is Swimmer’s Ear?